“Trust your judgement” for Wellcome

 But in 2019, the external environment was shifting, with more of a spotlight on ethics and behaviour across public and private sectors, including in charities.
 There was an opportunity for Wellcome to be on the front foot, shaping the way people think about how they interact with each other, both within and beyond the organisation.

 A Code of Conduct communicates ways of working which are essential for any organisation to perform at its best – covering diversity and inclusion, bullying and harassment, safeguarding, conflicts of interest, health and safety, information security, and more.
 If communicated well, such a Code has the potential to underpin a positive working environment where people flourish.

 So a key challenge for Wellcome would be helping colleagues to see the Code as an asset rather than an obstacle.

 At Acteon, we think about where the ‘gaps’ are that inhibit people from taking a desired action: is there a gap in capability (we need to equip people with particular skills), in motivation (we need to engage people with why something matters), or in opportunity (we need to give people the chance to do it)?

 When Fraser approached us to help him launch Wellcome’s new Code of Conduct successfully, we understood that the main project focus would be on motivation.
-People in the organisation had never had a Code of Conduct, and they instinctively resisted bureaucracy, so we needed to persuade them of why the new Code was relevant to them.
+People in the organisation had never had a Code of Conduct, and they instinctively resist unnecessary bureaucracy, so we needed to persuade them why the new Code was relevant to them.